 Students may continue to receive FFWS grants for up to 8 – 10 semesters* if:

-- student’s enrollment in a residential degree program at either a UW four year university or a UW Branch campus/WTCS college is full time, continuous and on-site (occasional online courses are acceptable)
+- student’s enrollment in a residential degree program at either a UW four year university or a UW Branch campus/WTCS college is full time, continuous, in person and on-site (occasional online courses are acceptable)

 - adequate academic progress is being made toward degree completion